Kitura/CloudEnvironment/README.md

 }
 ```

-In the example above, `cloudant-credentials` and `object-storage-credentials` are the keys your Swift application should use to look up the corresponding credentials.
+In the example above, `cloudant-credentials` and `object-storage-credentials` are the lookup keys your Swift application should use to look up the corresponding credentials.
 Please note that the path next to the `file` search pattern must be relative to the root folder of your Swift application.

 ## Usage
 To leverage the CloudEnvironment package in your Swift application, you should specify a dependency for it in your `Package.swift` file: